6 min read

 - Beverages that contain added fiber, a shortfall nutrient in the American diet, contribute to filling the fiber gap

-- Prebiotic dietary fibers, such as those found in a serving of OLIPOP, are fermented in the large intestine and stimulate the growth of additional bacteria, contributing to overall digestive and whole-body health
+- Prebiotic dietary fibers, such as those found in a serving of OLIPOP, help stimulate the growth of healthy bacteria in your gut